-If you are dehydrated going into a workout, besides likely not feeling very well, your body will not be able to cool itself down and regulate its core temperature properly.
-And, the same goes for replenishing lost hydration after an intense workout as well.
-If you do not compensate your sweat loss with proper fluid intake, especially for those who are engaging in intense physical activity, a hypohydrated state can occur as well as an overall increase in core body temperature (1).
-Remember sweat is water and salt, so you’ll want to properly hydrate with water (of course!) as well as homemade electrolyte drinks or mindfully incorporating a bit of salt (preferably Himalayan sea salt) into your meals.
+If you are dehydrated going into a workout — which means you did not drink enough beforehand — besides likely not feeling very well, your body will not be able to cool itself down and regulate its core temperature properly.
+And, the same goes for replenishing lost fluid after an intense workout as well.
+If you do not compensate for your sweat loss with proper fluid intake, especially for those who are engaging in intense physical activity, a hypohydrated state can occur as well as an overall increase in core body temperature.(1) Remember sweat is water and salt, so you’ll want to properly hydrate with water (of course!) as well as homemade electrolyte drinks or mindfully incorporating a bit of salt (preferably Himalayan salt) into your meals.

 Two different types of sweat glands

 - The eccrine glands are the ones responsible for cooling down the body when our body temperature rises.
 They are found all over the body and open directly on the surface of the skin, which then allows the sweat to evaporate causing this cooling effect.

-Apocrine sweat glands, on the other hand, are found under the arms and in the groin area — areas where there are generally more concentrated hair follicles.
-These sweat glands are also triggered by increased body temperature, but mostly activated during times of stress, anxiety or hormonal fluctuations.
+- Apocrine sweat glands, on the other hand, are found under the arms and in the groin area — areas where there are generally more concentrated hair follicles.
+These sweat glands are also triggered by increased body temperature, but mostly activated during times of stress, anxiety, or hormonal fluctuations.
 This sweat is a bit milkier and mixes with the bacteria on the skin which creates the, not-so-pleasant, body odor.

 And by the way, you should be drinking water even when you are not thirsty!
 The feeling of thirst is actually your body crying for help, not an initial signal.
-If you’re not sure if you’re drinking enough, see if any of these 9 signs of dehydration apply to you.
+If you’re not sure whether you’re drinking enough, see if any of these 9 signs of dehydration apply to you.

-If possible, wash off any makeup or lotions you may have put on throughout the day.
+If you want to really sweat, then wash off any makeup or lotions you may have put on throughout the day.
+Why?
 These can block the pores and prevent your body from cooling itself down.